FAQs on companies income tax (CIT) returns in Nigeria

 • Failure to file the TP disclosure form – ₦10 million or 1% of the value of the controlled transaction(s), whichever is higher, for the first month of default and ₦10,000 for every day the failure continues.

-CIT return is one of the annual tax returns in Nigeria, and coping with numerous tax deadlines can be difficult.
-The expertise and time required to ascertain if a tax return is well optimised may be overwhelming.
-Push away the worries about how to prepare and file a corporate tax like a professional.
-With the experts at Bomes Resources Consulting, you can expect timely, organized, and reliable information that allows you more time to focus on your business.
-To see how we help businesses like yours to manage their tax operations, check BRC Tax Solutions.
+The CIT return is one of the annual tax returns in Nigeria, and coping with numerous tax deadlines may be tiresome.
+The expertise and time required to ascertain if a tax return is well-optimised may be overwhelming.
+Push away the worries about corporate tax issues to an expert.
+With the experts at Bomes Resources Consulting, you can expect timely, organized, and reliable guidance on the company’s tax affairs.